open-telemetry/opentelemetry-js/RELEASING.md

 ## Update CHANGELOG

-- After releasing is done, update the [CHANGELOG.md](https://github.com/open-telemetry/opentelemetry-js/blob/master/CHANGELOG.md) and start new Unreleased label.
+- After releasing is done, update the [CHANGELOG.md](https://github.com/open-telemetry/opentelemetry-js/blob/main/CHANGELOG.md) and start new Unreleased label.
 - Create a new commit with the exact title: `Post Release: update CHANGELOG.md`.
-- Go through PR review and merge it to GitHub master branch.
+- Go through PR review and merge it to GitHub main branch.

 ## Known Issues